 "I am very impressed with how comprehensive this program.
 The amount of information and resources given to the class will make it easier to respond to residents in a way that is respectful, affirming and caring.
 I learned best practices in many areas of dementia care- such as the importance of training your staff, how to handle sensitive topics such as sexuality, diversity and end of life issues" Dee Mayfield Mayfield Healthcare Seminars

 "Very comprehensive and well researched.
 Presenters were engaging and interesting.
 Each time I attend a seminar I learn a lot of new information.
-The train the trainer program is going to be a very useful tool for educating our staff on Alzheimer's disease."
+The Certified Alzheimer's Disease and Dementia Care Trainer program is going to be a very useful tool for educating our staff on Alzheimer's disease."

 Lisa Tatge BA LMSW CDP